GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: GenL

 \subsection{Technical details}

 \textsc{GenL} has been developed in the high-level programming language \textsc{MATLAB} (The MathWorks Inc., Natick, MA, USA). \textsc{MATLAB} is available for numerous operating systems, namely Windows, macOS, and Linux/Unix.
-The \textsc{GenL} program can either run from the command line after adjusting the input file in the text editor or the \textsc{GenL} graphical user interface (GUI) can be used.
-Both methods are equivalent.
+The \textsc{GenL} program can either run from the command line after adjusting the input file in a text editor, or the \textsc{GenL} GUI can be used.
+The GUI currently supports fitting a single layer using the kinematic approximation whereas the command line version supports any structure and either the kinematic or the dynamic approach.
 Since the code is rather compact, an adaptation to other programming languages such as \textsc{Python}, \textsc{C}, \textsc{C++}, or \textsc{Java} is straightforward.
 However, any alteration of the GUI requires a deeper understanding of the \textsc{MATLAB} programming language.
-The program was tested on the following \textsc{MATLAB} versions: R2019b, R2020b, R2022b, R2023a, and R2023b.
+The command line version of the program was tested on the following \textsc{MATLAB} versions: R2019b, R2020b, R2022b, R2023a, and R2023b.
 No additional toolbox installations are required.
 The \textsc{GenL} GUI runs correctly in \textsc{MATLAB} versions published in 2022 or later.
 In older versions, the graphical display in the app might be distorted.
 Possible distortions of the graphical display in all versions can be avoided if the program is running on one screen only.